 The following policies govern academic activities at MacMurray.
-Other policies are published in The Maggie (PDF), the student handbook.
+Other policies are published in The Maggie, the student handbook.
 Students are expected to be aware of and follow these policies and regulations.
 Exceptions to any of the scholastic regulations of the College require the approval of the Academic Standards Committee.
-Petitions for exceptions are filed with the Registrar.
+Petitions for exceptions are filed with One-Stop Student Services.

 Classification of Students

-Students are classified according to the number of career semester hours earned, including transfer, Advanced Placement, and CLEP credits as well as credits earned at MacMurray.
+Students are classified according to the number of career credit hours earned including transfer, Advanced Placement, and CLEP credits as well as credits earned at MacMurray.

-Part-time students are students who register for not more than 11 semester hours during a regular semester.
+Part-time students are students who register for less than 12 credit hours during a regular semester.
 Part-time students pay tuition at the current hourly rate in day or evening classes.

-Part-time students should consult the Office of Financial Aid for information concerning financial aid.
+Part-time students should consult One-Stop Student Services for information concerning financial aid.
 Any residential student changing status from regular full time to part time must seek permission to remain in the residence halls from the Coordinator of Residence Life.

 Semester Course Load

-Five courses (15 hours) represent a normal schedule.
-Students wishing to take more than 18 academic hours must get the approval of the Registrar.
+Fifteen (15) credit hours represent a normal on-campus schedule.
+A minimum of 12 credit hours is considered full-time.
+Students wishing to take more than 18 academic hours must get the approval of the Academic Standards committee.

 Auditing a Course

-A student wishing to audit a course first secures the approval of the faculty member teaching the course and then the approval of the Registrar.
+A student wishing to audit a course first secures the approval of the faculty member teaching the course.
 The student auditing a course prepares assignments at the option of the teacher and has the option of taking the hour examinations but is not permitted to take the final examination in the course.
 No grade is reported for an audit, and no credit is given.
 The audit is noted on the transcript if completed.
 There is an audit fee for part-time students, but there is no fee for a full-time student wishing to audit a course.
 The decision to audit a course must be made at the time of registration.